opencast/opencast/docs/guides/developer/docs/api/types.md

 ### values

-To modifiy existing metadata catalogs, a JSON array with JSON objects contained the following fields is used:
+To modifiy values of metadata catalogs, a JSON array with JSON objects contained the following fields is used:

 Field   | Required | Description
 :-------|:---------|:-----------